kavindacena99/Pizza-Shop-Billing-Web-Application/README.md

 Uses React Router to protect routes from unauthorized access.

 ✍️ Author
-Developed by [Your Name] – Final Year Project
+Developed by Kavinda Supun Dissanayake

 🧾 License
 This project is for educational purposes only.
 Contact me for permission if you want to use it commercially.